 How to calculate staff commission using Timely reports

-These reports are only available on our Schedule and Sell plan; everything you need to take your business to the next level.
+These reports may not be available on your current plan.
 Find out how to upgrade in our How to change your Timely plan guide.

 Every business will have its own requirements when it comes to measuring staff performance and paying their staff.
 Whether this is on an hourly rate, by commission, or a combination of the two.

 Typically, commission payments are paid based on the retail price of any goods and services that a staff member has sold.
 However, some businesses will have different commission agreements.

 We've put together a list of some handy reports you can use to calculate commission in your business: